boholder/puntgun/docs/docs/usage/commands.md

 Commands: ...
 ```

-If the terminal reports an error like `puntgun not found`,
+If the terminal responses an error like `puntgun not found`,
 you can search for that error (key concept: [PATH environment variable](https://superuser.com/a/284351))
 to find the cause and resolve or reinstall the tool.